 2. Consolidate your debt into lower interest rate payments

-A good idea might be to consolidate your debt into one monthly payment by transferring the balances from your different credit cards to a new single credit card that has a 0% or very low introductory interest rate.
+A good idea might be to consolidate your debt into one monthly payment by transferring the balances from your different credit cards and loans to a new single credit agreement that has a 0% Annual Percentage Rate (APR) or very low introductory interest rate.

-These lower interest rates will help you reduce the amount of interest you are paying back BUT debt consolidation this only makes sense if you can pay off your debt within the time frame of the low introductory rate.
+These lower interest rates will help you reduce the amount of interest you are paying back.
+Keep in mind a debt consolidation loan only makes sense if you can pay off your debt within the time frame of the low introductory rate.

-This is a no-brainer.
-Paying more the minimum saves you money on monthly interest payments which in turn will help you pay off your balance faster.
+Paying more than the minimum saves you money on monthly interest payments which in turn will help you pay off your balance faster.

 Got money sitting in a savings account earning little or no interest?
 You might want to consider using those funds to pay down your credit card debt.